yegor256/blog/_posts/2017/may/2017-05-23-unlimited-number-of-bugs.md

 ---
 layout: post
-title: "Any Program has an Unlimited Number of Bugs"
+title: "Any Program Has an Unlimited Number of Bugs"
-date: 2017-05-02
+date: 2017-05-23
 place: Odessa, Ukraine
 tags: testing
 description: |